 Gatignon, Aline, Charles, Aurélie & Van Wassenhove, Luk .N., 2010.
 “The Yogyakarta Earthquake: Humanitarian Relief through IFRC’s Decentralized Supply Chain”, International Journal of Production Economics, vol. 126, no. 1, pp. 102-110

-Gatignon, Aline & Capron, Laurence, “The Firm as an Architect of Polycentric Governance: How Natura Built an Open Institutional Infrastructure in Brazil” (under revision for resubmission to the Strategic Management Journal)
+Gatignon, Aline & Capron, Laurence, “The Firm as an Architect of Polycentric Governance: How Natura Built an Open Institutional Infrastructure in Brazil” (under review at the Strategic Management Journal)

-Gatignon, Aline, “Employee assignments to Nonprofit Partners in Emerging Markets: diagnosing Organizational Dysfunction via Identity Strain” (under 2nd round review at Organization Science)
+Gatignon, Aline, “Employee assignments to Nonprofit Partners in Emerging Markets: diagnosing Organizational Dysfunction via Identity Strain” (in preparation for submission)

-Aline Gatignon (Under Review), Employee assignments to Nonprofit Partners in Emerging Markets: diagnosing Organizational Dysfunction via Identity Strain.
+Aline Gatignon (Working), Employee assignments to Nonprofit Partners in Emerging Markets: diagnosing Organizational Dysfunction via Identity Strain.

-Aline Gatignon and Laurence Capron (Under Revision), The Firm As an Architect of Polycentric Governance: How Natura Built an Open Institutional Infrastructure in Brazil.
+Aline Gatignon and Laurence Capron (Under Review), The Firm As an Architect of Polycentric Governance: How Natura Built an Open Institutional Infrastructure in Brazil.